Quitch/GW-AI-Overhaul/README.md

 # Galactic War AI Overhaul Readme

-This mod works with both Planetary Annihilation and Planetary Annihilation: TITANS.
+This mod works with Planetary Annihilation: TITANS only.
 It changes the following elements of Galactic War:

 - Restore faction personalities:
   - Legonis Machina: land